 The blues of the sky met the multicolored clouds of the horizon to create a beautiful sunset.

-Remember: A passage style should remain consistent throughout.
+Remember: A passage’s style should stay consistent throughout.

-Also, remember that Style 1 and Style 2 as listed above are just examples.
-If we named them, Style 1 might be called “Flowery” or “Epic.”
-Style 2 might be named “Straightforward” or “Literal.”
-Here are some other examples of style that you may want to consider applying to different texts:
+Style 1 and Style 2 are just examples.
+If you had to name them, Style 1 might be called “Flowery” or “Epic,” while Style 2 might be called “Straightforward” or “Literal.”
+Here are some other styles you might see in ACT passages:

 Consider the following passage.